-Organization of the Report
+1.3 Organization of the report

-9. Section II describes the overall context in which GEF-funded projects take place in terms of obligations under international conventions and existing national environmental law.
-The principal findings of the case studies are discussed in Section III, which describes the changes made in national environmental laws as a result of specific engagements and associated impacts.
-Section IV presents the primary conclusions of the study and offers several recommendations.
+Chapter 2 describes the overall context in which GEF-funded projects take place in terms of obligations under international conventions and existing national environmental laws.
+The principal findings of the case studies are discussed in chapter 3, which describes the changes made in national environmental laws as a result of specific engagements and associated impacts.
+Chapter 4 presents the primary conclusions of the study and offers several recommendations.